semgrep/semgrep-docs/docs/semgrep-ci.md

     Semgrep cannot commit this file if there are branch protection rules preventing pushes to your default branch.
-    In this case, you can temporarily disable your branch protection rules, or follow our guide for manual setup.
+    In this case, you can temporarily disable your branch protection rules, or follow the guide for manual setup.

 ## Manual setup